OpenAPITools/openapi-generator/README.md

 ```

 w00t!
 Thanks to the scala interpretor, you didn't even need to recompile.

+### Modifying the client library format
+Don't like the default swagger client syntax?
+Want a different language supported?
+No problem!
+Swagger codegen
+processes mustache templates with the [scalate](http://scalate.fusesource.org/) engine.
+You can modify our templates or
+make your own.

+You can look at src/main/resources/${your-language} for examples.
+To make your own templates, create your own files
+and override the `templateDir` in your script to point to the right place.
+It actually is that easy.

 ### Where is Javascript???
 See our [javascript library](http://github.com/wordnik/swagger.js)--it's completely dynamic and doesn't require